 - Be kind to yourself.
 Think about all the things you have achieved so far.
 It can be helpful to write a list of all the things you like about yourself, and the things other people value about you too.

-We want to support you as much as possible during this stressful period, and we have a number of services in school that you can access if you are feeling overwhelmed.
-Please take a look at the links below.
+We want to support you as much as possible during this stressful period, and know a number of services that you can access if you are feeling overwhelmed.
+Please take a look at the links below: